Illustrated Architecture Dictionary

 A roofed entrance porch supported on at least one side by columns

-A portico was the principal porch or entrance to a Greek temple, and was roofed and usually open at the sides.
+Classical Greek architeture: A portico was the principal porch or entrance to a Greek temple, and was roofed and usually open at the sides.
 The number of columns that made up a portico determined its architectural name.
-For example, tetrastyle (four columns), hexastyle (six columns), octastyle (eight columns), decastyle (ten columns).Found on almost all styles of architecture.
+For example, tetrastyle (four columns), hexastyle (six columns), octastyle (eight columns), decastyle (ten columns).Often, a classical building consisted of several colonnades, several rows deep.
+In Classical architecture, the front row or rows is known as the portico,; when surrounding a building or an open court or square, a peristyle.

 Peripteral portico: portico that extends around two or more sides of a house